APRC & Interest Rates On Mortgages

 If two lenders charge the same interest rate, look at the APRs listed and compare them.
 The lower APR indicates that this loan may be cheaper over its lifetime.

-But, APR isn’t the only thing to examine when choosing your mortgage lender.
-You’ll still need to make sure this product applies to you (some are for account holders only, or offer specific rates to buyers with deposits of over 10%).
+But, APRC isn’t the only thing to examine when choosing your mortgage lender.
+You’ll still need to ensure this product applies to you (some are for account holders only or offer specific rates to buyers with deposits of over 10%).

-You’ll also need to check the details of the individual lender, and make sure that they’re compatible with your budgets and goals.
+You’ll also need to check the details of the individual lender and ensure they’re compatible with your budgets and goals.
 It’s a big task, but this work can all be accomplished by a broker like Greenway.

-We’ll give you answers to your questions, and find the most appropriate mortgage products for you.
-If you want to ask us any questions about comparing APRs, or applying for your mortgage, contact us below.
+You have come to the right place.
+We’ll give you answers to your questions and find the most appropriate APRC mortgage products for you.